Dividend ETFs

 VYMI (VYMI — Vanguard International High Dividend Yield ETF) seeks to track the FTSE All-World ex US High Dividend Yield Index, providing income-oriented investors access to non-U.S. developed market equities with above-average dividend yields.

 Unlike broad international ETFs, VYMI intentionally tilts toward companies with high dividend yields, making it suitable for portfolio income strategies that look beyond U.S. borders.
+It is a pure-play on the "value" side of the global equity spectrum, prioritizing cash flow over capital appreciation in foreign markets.

 This content is for informational and educational purposes only and is not personalized investment advice.

-VYMI Explained: International Dividend Focus
+VYMI Explained: The Mechanics of International Yield

 VYMI (Vanguard International High Dividend Yield ETF) offers targeted exposure to developed market equities outside the United States with high dividend yields.
 The fund seeks to track the FTSE All-World ex US High Dividend Yield Index, which selects companies from developed markets excluding the U.S. that have above-median dividend yields within their respective sectors.